Alex Caruso (wrist) to miss six to eight weeks after Grayson Allen’s heavy foul

 The foul particularly irked Bulls coach Billy Donovan.

 “That Alex was in the air and that [Allen] Take him down like that, it could have ended his career,” Donovan said.
 “He has a history of this.
 That to me was really, really dangerous.
-I hope the league takes a hard look at something like that because that could have hurt him very, very seriously.”
+I hope the league takes a hard look at something like that because that could have hurt him very, very seriously,” he said.